• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Loading…

-This delicious and easy to make dark chocolate and cranberry cookies are filled with the sweet fruity taste of cranberries and decadent chunks of dark chocolate.
+This delicious and easy to make cranberry chocolate chip cookies are filled with the sweet fruity taste of dried cranberries and decadent chunks of dark chocolate.
 Perfect for parties, large batch baking, or filling up the freezer for a quick and easy dessert!
 Guaranteed to be the recipe you can’t go wrong with!

 There are TONS of cookie recipes all over the internet these days!
 Everyone claims to have the “best” or the “softest” and many other words to describe why their cookie is number one.
 I have to say in most cases, the best cookie is the one I’m eating- they’re all delicious!